MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

     a.  **User** - you can select a specific user/employee

     b.  **Dynamic** - the user information is automatically retrieved and set as approver

-        i.  **Manager of Initiator** - Information of whoever started the approval request will be used to identify the manager automatically and be assigned as approver
+    - **Manager of Initiator** - Information of whoever started the approval request will be used to identify the manager automatically and be assigned as approver

-        ii. **Manager of \[Request data field\]** - Email address of a field you specified in Application Data step will be used to identify the manager automatically and be assigned as approver.
+    - **Manager of \[Request data field\]** - Email address of a field you specified in Application Data step will be used to identify the manager automatically and be assigned as approver.
 The field must be defined as Email type to select this option.

-        iii. **Manager of Last Approver** - Information of the last approver is automatically retrieved to identify the manager automatically and be assigned as approver.
+    - **Manager of Last Approver** - Information of the last approver is automatically retrieved to identify the manager automatically and be assigned as approver.

-        iv. **Use Request Data Field** - Email address of a field you specified in Application Data step will be used directly.
+    - **Use Request Data Field** - Email address of a field you specified in Application Data step will be used directly.

 ![Screenshot of Process Advisor approver](./media/process-designer-approver.png)